How to Get a Coin Graded

 - Proof – (PF/PR): A specially made coin distinguished by sharpness of detail, minted primarily for collectors and not released for general circulation.

-- Mint State (MS): is interchangeably used with Uncirculated (UNC) to describe the coin without any trace of wear.
+- Mint State (MS): A term interchangeably used with Uncirculated (UNC) to describe the coin without any trace of wear.

 - Perfect Uncirculated (MS-70): The coin is in new condition showing no trace of wear.
 Very few regular-issue coins are ever found in this condition.